Watcher (comics): Earth X

 In the alternate reality of Earth X (Earth-9997), the Watchers are slaves of the Celestials.
-As punishment for their non-interference during the birth of their arch-enemy Galactus, the Celestials force the Watchers to observe the impregnation of newly-formed planets with their Celestial eggs and the eventual birth of the Celestial within, which ultimately destroys that planet.
+As punishment for their non-interference during the birth of Galactus, the Celestials force the Watchers to observe planets being implanted with Celestial eggs, which will eventually destroy the planets.

 Ultimate Marvel

-In the Ultimate Marvel alternate universe limited series Ultimate Origins, the Watchers are depicted as machines that speak through a human host (Sue Storm).
-They choose Rick Jones as their "herald" to help humans survive an "upcoming crisis".
+In Ultimate Origins, the Watchers are depicted as machines that speak through a human host (Sue Storm).
+They choose Rick Jones as their herald to help humans survive an upcoming crisis.

-What If

-In the What If comics, the Watcher Uatu often observes how key events from the Earth-616 Marvel Universe differed in alternate universes and speculates on the related consequences.